 PPSSPP – Sony PSP

-If you are a fan of the Sony PSP, then PPSSPP is the best PSP emulator for PC with a high compatibility and performance rate.
+If you are a fan of the Sony PSP, then PPSSPP is the best PSP emulator for PC with a high compatibility rate and performance.

 PPSSPP is an open-source emulator that welcomes anybody to contribute improvements, so expect continued improvements and excellence from this emulator!